-Lesson 7: Software requirements
+Lesson 7: Software requirements Lecture/Discussion 90 min

 The role of software engineers is to realize the requirements of customers and users by using the software.
 But their requirements are sometimes ambiguous and lack consistency.
 We should acquire their requirements exhaustively and analyze them systematically.
 We will marshal the concepts of requirements and flow of requirement analysis.